 As an affiliated society of the American Historical Association (AHA), the SIHS holds an annual meeting in conjunction with that of the AHA, marked by at least one academic session, a business meeting, and a social hour.
-The next annual meeting is planned for Washington, DC in January 2014.
+The next annual meeting is planned for New York, NY in January 2015.
 For general information on the AHA annual meeting, please consult the AHA website.

 Thursday, Jan.
 2nd, 2014

 "Pirates?
 Pirates!
 PIRATES!!!
 Maritime Thieves and Trade in Late Medieval Italy."
 Omni Shoreham, Capitol Ballroom, 3:30-5:30 PM

 Chair and Comment: William D. Phillips, University of Minnesota-Twin Cities

 - Eleanor A. Congdon, Youngstown State University, "Venetian Experiences with Maritime Thieves in the Western Mediterranean as Seen in the Datini Papers"

 - Emily Sohmer Tai, Queensborough Community College, City University of New York, "The Course Not Taken: Piracy, Maritime Routes, and Insurance in Medieval Genoa"

 - Brian N. Becker, Delta State University, "Confronting and Combating Piracy in the Late Medieval Aegean: The Example of Genoese Chios"

 "Current Trends in Franciscan Studies: The Case of Medieval Italy."
 Omni Shoreham, Governor's Room, 8:30-10:00 AM

 - Fr.
 Augustine Craig Thompson, O.P., Dominican School of Philosophy and Theology, "After Sabatier: Rethinking the Quest for Francis of Assisi"